smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Introduction

-This proposal improve the quality of video projection when using Android `VirtualDisplay` and `MediaEncoder`, as Android `MediaEncoder` does not produce consistent frame rate for rendering `VirtualDisplay's` surface.
+This proposal improves the quality of video projection when using Android `VirtualDisplay` and `MediaEncoder`, as Android `MediaEncoder` does not produce a consistent frame rate for rendering `VirtualDisplay`'s surface.

 [SDL-0274](0274-add-preferred-FPS.md) introduced `preferredFPS` parameter specified in `VideoStreamingCapability`.
-This proposal helps to implement the `preferredFPS` support in sdl_java_suite platform.
+This proposal helps to implement the `preferredFPS` support in the sdl_java_suite platform.

 ## Motivation